Hi everyone! I wanted to share some organizing inspiration and teacher hacks!

 On my clipboard, I have kept a list of transportation that lists every day of the week for the month.
 Than, simply check off each student as they line up to make sure everyone is going to the right place on the right day.
 A to-do list is a clipboard must.
 A schedule with student rotations comes in handy.
 Keeping a form for classroom management helps too.
 With a clipboard doing the hard thinking, it takes away quite a bit of stress and helps even the most forgetful of people (me!) remember.
 An attendance list is also good to store there and comes in handy for any kind of drill.
 Keeping the clipboard either in my hands or an arm’s reach away has kept me on tract and well organized.

-Assembly Hack: Eliminate some of the cutting, by only clipping the jobs you won’t be using from the pages.
+Eliminate some of the cutting, by only clipping the jobs you won’t be using from the pages.
+Keep the rest of the page together.
+No need to cut it all.
 Less cutting will also make it more durable and easier to piece it together.
 However, maybe you don’t need a chair stacker…so clip that one off the page.
 Then attach the rest of them together with tape on the back.
 Laminate them either all together (if using a school laminator) or in paper size sections (home laminator).
 If you laminated in paper size sections, attach them all together with a stronger tape like duck tape on the back.
 You want the back to have good support to hold it all together.
-Attach the top part securely to wherever you will attaching it, but allow the rest to float down.
+Attach the top part securely to wherever you will be attaching it, but allow the rest to float down.

 I hope you found some helpful ideas with the teacher hacks mentioned and some inspiration.
 Make sure to subscribe to my email to receive more inspiration and ideas in your inbox.